ettoreciarcia/k8s-flow/README.md

 - Image repositories have costs related to the space we occupy.
 Larger images -> **Higher storage costs**
 - They take longer to launch, in a highly scalable ecosystem where pods are destroyed and created all the time, **this makes the Kubernetes cluster less responsive**
 - They take up more memory space once they are running, **this reducing cluster resources that we could dedicate to something else**
 - The larger the image, the greater the attack surface for attackers.
 This results in **security issues**

+Want to learn more about how to reduce the size of container images?
+Read my personal wiki [Minimal Docker images](https://github.com/ettoreciarcia/homelab-learning/tree/main/Kubernetes/Paper/smaller-image-docker)

 ### 2.5 Push image on a container registry